How to start Morning Gratitude JournalingAug 10, 2022

 I love journaling.
 Over the years it has impacted me and my life in so many ways.
 For me it is a way to process emotions, to clear my thoughts and reduce stress, to figure out next steps or to reflect on learnings.

 I use different types of journaling depending on the situation and purpose.
 Especially when you are new to this practice, Gratitude Journaling is a great way to start and try it out for yourself.
 Gratitude Journaling is one of my favourite routines.
 All you need is your journal, a pen and ideally a comfortable space to sit.
-Here’s my tips how you can start right away and easily add Gratitude Journaling to your daily ritual, no matter how busy you are.
+Here are my tips on how you can start right away and easily add Gratitude Journaling to your daily ritual, no matter how busy you are.

 If you aren’t familiar with Gratitude, it’s a practice that allows you to find the good in everything.
 It focuses on the positive.
 It has such a profound impact on how you perceive everything in your life.
 Especially if you do Gratitude Journaling in the morning, it may completely change the way you look at the rest of your day, at people, at places, at things.
 Life can be busy, hectic and stressful.
 By taking just a few minutes for yourself every morning to slow down and think about things you are thankful for, you train your mind to think about the good things in life.
 Over time, this inherently changes the way you perceive the world, events and your day-to-day.
 Another great thing about having a gratitude practice allows you to be more vulnerable with yourself, dive a little bit deeper and get to know yourself better.